-The design team needs to assess the extend to which the challenge at hand is driven by a vision that is shared by asking three questions (Calabretta, G., Erp, J. V., Hille, M., “Designing Transitions: Pivoting Complex Innovation” in Strategic Design, 2016):
+The design team needs to assess the extent to which the challenge at hand is driven by a vision that is shared by asking three questions (Calabretta, G., Erp, J. V., Hille, M., “Designing Transitions: Pivoting Complex Innovation” in Strategic Design, 2016):

 - Is the project a good fit with the wider goals of the organization?
 Sometimes the project vision does not align with the KPIs or primary goals that the organization has expressed elsewhere.
-This usually happens – for example – when a trend emerges and organization may act impulsively because they are afraid to miss out on what they see as an opportunity for growth.
+This usually happens – for example – when a trend emerges and organizations may act impulsively because they are afraid to miss out on what they see as an opportunity for growth.

 - Is the vision shared across the company?
 If there is a clear project vision, is there widespread awareness and alignment within the company?
-Can various department move in the same direction during project setup and implementation.
+Can various department move in the same direction during project setup and implementation?

 In my experience — more often than not — lots of projects (and organizations for that matter) lack an inspiring vision.

-As I mentioned earlier, it doesn’t matter at this point if the team lacks a vision or the vision is just poorly communicated, the result is the same: team will lack engagement and slowly drift apart.
+As I mentioned earlier, it doesn’t matter at this point if the team lacks a vision or the vision is just poorly communicated, the result is the same: the team will lack engagement and slowly drift apart.

 The importance of strong ownership

-A strong sense of proprietorship gives organizational stakeholders the focus and drive to complete the project, despite complexity (Calabretta, G., Erp, J. V., Hille, M., “Designing Transitions: Pivoting Complex Innovation” in Strategic Design, 2016)
+A strong sense of proprietorship gives organizational stakeholders the focus and drive to complete the project, despite its complexity (Calabretta, G., Erp, J. V., Hille, M., “Designing Transitions: Pivoting Complex Innovation” in Strategic Design, 2016)

 How to identify strong ownership

-To evaluate the extent to which a strategic design process has a strong ownership within the organization, the design team should ask the following three questions (Calabretta, G., Erp, J. V., Hille, M., “Designing Transitions: Pivoting Complex Innovation” in Strategic Design, 2016):
+To evaluate the extent to which a strategic design process has strong ownership within the organization, the design team should ask the following three questions (Calabretta, G., Erp, J. V., Hille, M., “Designing Transitions: Pivoting Complex Innovation” in Strategic Design, 2016):

 - Does the project owner (or owner’s department) hold the mandate to execute and complete the project?
 Is the project owner able to take key project decisions independently, or does he/she always have to ask his/ her manager?
 One of the biggest challenges in cutting through complexity is breaking down the silos and rigid hierarchies within an organization’s infrastructure.
 A mandate from the board is one of the strongest weapons designers can use to combat this.